kharesimran/GeoPythonWorkshop/README.md

 3. Start up QGIS 2.18 and we're ready!

 **Notes:**
   * This repository contains some expression functions that we will use during the workshop.
-Please navigate to  You can save them to `%userprofile%/.qgis2/python/expressions`.
+You can save them to `%userprofile%/.qgis2/python/expressions`.
   * For QGIS 2.14 users, please see the section **Notes for QGIS 2.14** below.